PrincetonUniversity/compcomp/README.md

 CompCert and the second for Compositional CompCert.
 Both sets of proofs are buildable.

-In general, files suffixed `*_coop`, `*_eff`, or `*EFF` are the compositional variants of the standard CompCert proofs.
+In general, files suffixed `*_coop` and `*_eff` are the compositional variants of standard CompCert intermediate language semantics.
+Files suffixed `*EFF` are the compositional variants of the standard CompCert proofs.
 The compositional proofs can typically be found in the same directory as their standard CompCert counterparts.

 ## Build